zashiperm/generative-ai-use-cases-jp/docs/en/DEPLOY_OPTION.md

   dev: {
     crossAccountBedrockRoleArn:
       'arn:aws:iam::AccountID:role/PreCreatedRoleName',
-    ragKnowledgeBaseEnabled: true, // Only when using Knowledge Base
+    // Only when using Knowledge Base
+    ragKnowledgeBaseEnabled: true,
+    ragKnowledgeBaseId: 'YOUR_KNOWLEDGE_BASE_ID',
-    ragKnowledgeBaseId: 'XXXXXXXXXX', // Only when using Knowledge Base },
+    // Only when using agents
+    agents: [
+      {
+        displayName: 'YOUR AGENT NAME',
+        agentId: 'YOUR_AGENT_ID',
+        aliasId: 'YOUR_AGENT_ALIAS_ID',
+      },
+    ],
+  },
 };
 ```